flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Should include an Animator component with "Apply Root Motion" turned OFF

 ### Dialogue System

+*Design Goal: To facilitate player expression and strategic social interaction.
+The system aims to simulate the push-and-pull of detective interviews, allowing players to extract information through intelligent conversation and social deduction rather than selecting from predefined options.*

 The dialogue system connects player interactions with the LLM system: